-You and your doctor should set a target goal for your blood sugar level for different times of the day.
-If your blood sugar is higher than your goals for 3 straight days and you do not know why, call your doctor or nurse.
+You and your provider should set a target goal for your blood sugar level for different times of the day.
+If your blood sugar is higher than your goals for 3 straight days and you do not know why, call your provider.

 American Diabetes Association.
 Standards of medical care in diabetes -- 2014.
 Diabetes Care.
 2014;37 Suppl 1:S14-S80.
 PMID: 24357209 www.ncbi.nlm.nih.gov/pubmed/24357209.

 Buse JB, Polonsky KS, Burant C. Type 2 diabetes mellitus.
 In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 12th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 31.

 Eisenbarth GS, Buse JB.
 Type 1 diabetes mellitus.
 In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 12th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 32.